louisjeon/react-project-structure-example/README.md

-This is a React project structure template.
+## This is a template on how to structure a React project.